AgnitumuS/ubjs/CONTRIBUTING.md

 # Applications pool management using `pm2`

-For a production environment all operations below must be performed under user who execute a applications in pool.
+For a production environment all operations below must be performed under user who execute applications in pool.
 Consider this is a `ub-service` user

         runas /user:ub-service "C:\Far\Far.exe"